 Each year on September 17 the University joins the nation in celebrating Constitution Day -- the anniversary of the date when delegates to the Constitutional Convention of 1787 signed the Constitution.
 The day was established as a federal observance in 2004 with the passage of an amendment by Senator Robert Byrd of West Virginia.
 The Office of Government and Community Affairs informs Columbia’s student population of Constitution-related programming and opportunities to observe the day.

-In recognition of Constitution Day, the Office of Government and Community Affairs hands out free pocket-sized editions of the U.S. Constitution to members of the Columbia community; this year they will be available beginning September 13 in our offices in rooms 302 and 309, Low Library.
+In recognition of Constitution Day, the Office of Government and Community Affairs hands out free pocket-sized editions of the U.S. Constitution to members of the Columbia community, beginning at 10:00 a.m. on Friday, September 13th in rooms 302 & 309 Low Library.